Climate Change (Information Disclosure Based on TCFD Recommendations)

 Main risks and opportunities Transition

-• Opportunity: If a carbon tax is introduced in Finland, we will have a competitive advantage.
-That is because we already use 100% biomass energy in pulp manufacturing.
+• Opportunity: Improvement in competitive advantage if the cost of carbon tax increases because we already use 100% biomass energy in pulp manufacturing.

 Physical

-• Risk: The suitable areas for growing trees change for each species with a rise in temperature.
-In addition, the amount produced decreases depending on the type of tree and region (pine trees in Finland and spruce trees in the south of the country).
+• Risk: Change in the suitable areas for growing trees for each species due to the temperature rise.
+Decrease in the amount produced depending on the species and region (pine trees throughout Finland and spruce trees in the south of the country).

 Business environment under the scenario